stamzid/coin-market/README.md

 `period_returns` -> contains n period rolling return on close values.
 Right now n is defaulted to 5 which can be changed by       chaning the variable `top_n` in `coinmarket/__main__.py`.
 `top_ranking` -> Contains top 5 tickers/ symbols evaluated period_returns.
 `bottom_ranking` -> Contains bottom 5 symbols for the aforementioned metric.

+# Improvements

+- There are rooms for improvment in this design.
+Currently, this pipeline is only scraping daily data from a website.
+If the data is coming from a static source then this can be easily scaled by deploying this to multiple server instances.
+The underlying assumption here is that the source is a webpage like coinmarket.
+For dynamic data sources / streams, there needs to be a layer added on top of the existing architecture.
+Python libraries like spark streaming and/ or asynchronous request handling libraries will be required.
+The storage needs to be improved to deal with big data.
+Currently, this is designed to use a postgreql host.
+For larger storages the same schemas can be used on AWS services such as Athena for faster query and transaction.

+- Assuming this will be deployed on a cloud instance, the program needs to be modified to be run as a service and will need to be triggered by using REST requests / scheduled by using scheduling services such as chron.
+Alternatively, for event driven pipeline, AWS lambda could possibly come in handy.
+The service needs to have the capability to reboot in the events of failure and proper logging of the pre-failure and failure state needs to be incorporated.
+There are services and tools such Kibana or slack integration/ email notification could be useful for this.

+- For very large data systems, I would potentially divide the pipeline in two environments.
+For initial fetching and distributing workload I would prefer to use Scala for it's concurrent features such as Actor Model.
+Once the raw data in the system, then we can use event driven python stats/ numpy libraries for modelling and calculating statistic.